-If that wasn’t enough, after our plates had been cleared and our drinks had been filled we were served a final course, ice cream with a traditional Indian sweet.
+If that wasn’t enough after our plates had been cleared and our drinks had been filled we were served a final course.
+Ice cream with a traditional Indian sweet.
 The ice cream, which I thought was very cardamon tasting (others thought pistachio) finished off our meal perfectly.
 I chose the pistachio sweet, however, the selection was plentiful and ranged from sweet cakes to nutty treats.

-Vujon offers a 2 course Early Evening Menu for £12.95 which runs from 5.30-7pm Monday to Friday and their Christmas Menu launches in November.
+Vujon offers a 2 course Early Evening Menu for £12.95* which runs from 5.30-7pm Monday to Friday and their Christmas Menu launches in November.
 They also offer catering and use of their downstairs dining suite to parties and corporate events.
-With no ‘set’ package Vujon really creates a unique dining experienced catered to your needs.
+With no ‘set’ package Vujon really creates a unique dining experience catered to your needs.

 *prices correct at time of publication.